Reed College: Distinguishing features

-Although letter grades are given to students, grades are de-emphasized at Reed and focus is placed on a narrative evaluation.
-According to the school, "a conventional letter grade for each course is recorded for every student, but the registrar's office does not distribute grades to students, provided that work continues at satisfactory (C or higher) levels.
-Unsatisfactory grades are reported directly to the student and the student's adviser.
-Papers and exams are generally returned to students with lengthy comments but without grades affixed."
-Students can request copies of their official transcript from the registrar.
-There is no dean's list or honor roll per se, but students who maintain a GPA of 3.5 or above for an academic year receive academic commendations at the end of the spring semester which are noted on their transcripts.
+Grades are de-emphasized at Reed and focus is placed on a narrative evaluation.
+Papers and exams are generally returned to students with lengthy comments but without grades affixed."There is no dean's list or honor roll, but students who maintain a GPA of 3.5 or above for an academic year receive academic commendations at the end of the spring semester which are noted on their transcripts.
 Reed is singled out as having little to no grade inflation over the years; only ten students graduated with a perfect 4.0 GPA in the period from 1983 to 2012.
 (Transcripts are accompanied by a card contextualizing Reed's grading approach so as not to penalize students' graduate school applications.)
 Although Reed does not award Latin honors to graduates, it confers several awards for academic achievement at commencement, including naming students to Phi Beta Kappa.

 Reed has no fraternities or sororities and few NCAA sports teams although physical education classes (which range from kayaking to juggling to capoeira) are required for graduation.
 Reed also has several intercollegiate athletic clubs, notably the basketball, rugby, Ultimate Frisbee, and soccer teams.